 A couple people asked me about the “mixed greens” I’m using.
 Specifically it’s the Organic Spring Mix from Earthbound Farms.
 It’s sold at Costco and Whole Foods in a big plastic tub.
 Costco sells it for $4 per pound.
 The ingredients are: organic baby lettuces (red & green romaine, red & green oak leaf, red leaf, lollo rosa, tango), organic red & green chard, organic mizuna, organic arugula, organic mache, organic frisee, organic radicchio.
 I often bought this before going raw, since it makes a great salad by itself.
 It comes pre-washed too.

 Just before dinner I decided to try making my first blended salad.
 I wasn’t sure I’d like it, so I made a very small batch: 1 tomato (154g), cucumber (70g), celery (16g), romaine lettuce (64g).
-Just put it in the Vitamix and blend it.
+Just put everything in a high-speed blender, and blend it.

 51 calories, 0.6g fat, 11g carb, 3g protein